 - Gather all relevant information about the child, including the parenting capacity and family and environmental factors in order to form a professional judgment on strengths, risks and harmful factors

-- Regularly review progress using the Toolkit below and update the multi-agency plan accordingly
+- Regularly review progress using the screening tool below and update the multi-agency plan accordingly.